 Fixed deposits are a type of term deposits offered by banks and non-banking financial companies where a lump-sum amount can be invested for a fixed tenure and interest rate.
 Fixed deposits are a relatively safe investment option and offer a higher interest rate than a savings account.
 Generally, there is a lock-in period on a fixed deposit and the money cannot be withdrawn before the tenure ends without paying a penalty.
 Fixed deposits are ideal for people who have an extremely low appetite for risk but want better returns than a savings account.
 Deposit tenures range from 7 days to 10 years.
 Interest earned on fixed deposits is either paid at regular intervals or can be left for reinvesting, which gives the benefit of compounding.

 The returns from fixed deposits depend on the type of deposit and the tenure of the scheme.
 The interest rate also plays an important role in generating returns.
 The interest rate on fixed deposit schemes is fixed for the entire duration of the investment.
 Different financial institutions offer different interest rates on fixed deposits.
 Investors should choose fixed deposits wisely keeping in mind the total returns.
-You can get attractive rates of interest on fixed deposit schemes on Finserv MARKETS, ranging between 8 percent and 7.25 percent through Finserv MARKETS.
+You can get attractive fixed deposit interest rate schemes on Finserv MARKETS.

 Fixed deposit accounts are of two types—cumulative and non-cumulative.